 How long will the project take?

-The current projected timeline has the entire project completed by July 2019.
+The current projected timeline has the entire project completed by Fall 2019.
 The breakdown of the timeline is as follows (specific dates are very much approximate):

 - May 29 work begins on the north half (preschool and sanctuary) of the building—worship moves to Fellowship Hall (May 27)